High-rise Buildings

 Timing Withdrawals: Spreading large withdrawals across multiple years can help stay below IRMAA thresholds.

-Qualified Charitable Distributions (QCDs): Individuals over age 70½ can donate up to $105,000 annually directly from traditional IRAs to qualified charities.
+Qualified Charitable Distributions (QCDs): Individuals over age 70½ can donate directly from traditional IRAs to qualified charities, up to the annual limit set by the IRS (this limit is indexed for inflation; verify the current year's limit).
 QCDs count toward RMD requirements but don't increase taxable income.

 Example: A retired couple delays claiming Social Security until age 70 while drawing from Roth IRAs and taxable accounts.
 This strategy increases the monthly benefit; whether it is optimal depends on longevity, taxes, and cash-flow needs.